 Even as crushing grief gripped the country in the wake of the September 11th attacks, a wave of patriotism swept the nation.
 People showed resilience and desire to work together that hadn’t been seen since World War II.
 Within hours of the terrorist attack, Americans across the country were donating blood and volunteering to help their communities in any way possible.
 Old Glory hung proudly from new and old flagstaffs on every corner, in people’s yards, and from trucks rolling down the highways.
 In the months and years to follow, our nation’s military, along with dozens of allies, would make extraordinary sacrifices fighting the war on terror across the globe.

 How to “teach” September 11th to younger generations that didn’t directly experience its aftermath is a common question.
-The answer is that it will depend on the child, as no two children are alike; but there are many resources available such as the 9/11 Memorial Museum and countless books chronicling the events of that day.
-It is important to remember this was a pivotal moment in American history, much like the attack on Pearl Harbor in 1941.
+The answer will depend on the child, as no two children are alike, but there are many resources available such as the 9/11 Memorial Museum and countless books chronicling the events of that day.
+It is important to remember this was a pivotal moment in American history, much like the attack on Pearl Harbor on December 7, 1941.
 Remembering what took place on September 11th—the death, the destruction, and the stunning acts of heroism—is vital in order for future generations to learn from these events.

 “May we walk in the memory of those who forever hold the burden of our freedoms.
 And I promise to never let your memory die, because I’m free in it.
 And you are always with me, and never forgotten.” —Mat Best, Black Rifle Coffee Company